A Province-by-Province Guide to Vaccine Passports in Canada

 Those who received their COVID jabs in Nova Scotia should receive a digital copy of their ‘Nova Scotia COVID-19 Proof of Vaccination’ by email.
 Proof of vaccination info can also be accessed online or by calling 1-833-797-7772 (Monday to Friday, 7 a.m. to 7 p.m.).

 Newfoundland and Labrador

 Newfoundland and Labrador’s vaccine passport comes in the form of two applications, the NLVaxPass for residents and NLVaxVerify for businesses.
-These apps are now both available for free on Google Play and in the Apple App Store.
+These apps are available for free on Google Play and in the Apple App Store.
 Through the app, Newfoundlanders and Labradorians can access their proof of vaccination, or approved medical exemption, in the form of a QR code.
-This code will then be scanned to access specific businesses and settings such as restaurants and bars, cinemas, bingo halls, car dealerships and long-term care homes.
+This code is then scanned to access specific businesses and settings such as restaurants and bars, cinemas, bingo halls, car dealerships and long-term care homes.
 The app can store proof of vaccination records for multiple individuals, such as family members.
 Alternatively, residents can access their QR code through the provincial COVID-19 Vaccine Portal or MyGovNL.

 Along with proof of vaccination record, residents will also need to provide identification.
 Those without access to technology can call 1-833-951-3859 to request a printed copy or visit their local public library.

 P.E.I. has the “P.E.I.
 Pass,” which is only for people travelling to the province from outside of P.E.I.
 The Pass allows both visitors and returning Islanders who have had one or both vaccine doses to forgo self-isolating after arriving in the province.
 Individuals must be fully vaccinated to be eligible for the P.E.I.
 Pass.
 Those who are not fully vaccinated, including those who have only received one dose, will need to self isolate for eight days.